1600: Murder claim can't mar Trump's 'love' of Kim

 Trump also called Kim's past letters "beautiful," without revealing their contents.

-"President Trump is in Iowa today and I hope his presence here will be a clarifying event," Biden said in the city of Ottumwa in the southeastern part of the state.
+"President Trump is in Iowa today and I hope his presence here will be a clarifying event," Biden said in the city of Ottumwa in the southeast of the Hawkeye state.

 "Because Iowa farmers have been crushed by his tariff war with China and no one knows better than the folks in Iowa.
 He thinks that being tough is great.
 Well, it’s really easy to be tough when someone else absorbs the pain."